tfemby/brushy/README.md

 If you have any issues with an ebuilds, feel free to open an issue.

-If you're inclined, give me some code to help improve a build 🙂 I can't guarantee I'll add your changes for whatever reason.

 ### Packages worthy of emerge
 - app-editors/neovide
+- dev-lang/micropython
 - x11-misc/rofi-emoji

-### TODO
-- Work on using a vendor tarball correctly
-  - Likely need to work out what `cargo.eclass` is doing which workflows aren't currently doing.
-  - Implement the neovide ebuild to pull our vendored sources
-  - Split `skia-bindings` and `skia` releases into their own seperate tarballs
-    - Makes the size of the vendor A LOT smaller
-    - Possibly pull `skia-binaries` in the same way
+# Contributing
+If you're inclined, give me some code to help improve a build 🙂 I can't guarantee I'll add your changes for whatever reason.

+Ebuilds in this repo follow the GPL-2 license.
+This is mostly because some of ebuilds are derivitives of already existing ebuilds from the gentoo repo.
+Contributing here means that you will need to accept this license.